lezhang7/personal-wensite/content/home/experience.md

         * Expanded the task formulation and datasets introduced in Visual Indicates Sound
         * Designed a framework based on patch-wise contrastive learning
-        * esigned a crowd source HTML page for Amazon Mechanical Turk to collect data
+        * Designed a crowd source HTML page for Amazon Mechanical Turk to collect data

   - title: Undergraduate Researcher
     company: Fudan University, DISC lab